99tests/photon-workflow-test-template/README.md

-# Photon Workflow Test Project
+# Photon Test Framework Project Template

+## Overview

-This project template comes pre-configured to run tests on the 99tests platform.
+The Photon Test Framework is a set of Java libraries built on top of Selenium/Appium to make it easy to run tests on the 99tests platform.

-Please follow instructions below to write, test and submit your project.
+This project template will help you write and submit your tests in 5 easy steps.

+1. Setup your project using this template
+2. Configure the project for your platform
+3. Write tests that generate checkpoints
+4. Watch and Verify test execution on the 99tests test playground
+5. Submit your project to 99tests

+## Step 1: Setup your project

+### Get a copy of this template

+Download(don't clone) this repository into your local machine.

+We suggest creating a separate workspace for your 99tests related activities, and placing your template there.

-## Rename the project
+### Rename the project

 - Go to the `pom.xml` file and change the Artifact Id based on the product and workflow you are automating.
-- Choose the `WorkflowTest` folder, right-click -> Refactor -> Rename.
+- Select the project folder, right-click -> Refactor -> Rename.
 Rename it to the same name you used for the Artifact Id above.

+## Step 2: Configure your project

+### Customize the project for your platform

+This project is configured for web browsers.

+To target mobile devices/browsers, ensure that the class `WorkflowTest` extends the appropriate `PhotonSession.PhotonSuite` for your platform.

+E.g. for android, this could be

+    PhotonSession.PhotonSuite<AndroidDriver<MobileElement>>

-## Setup driver for local execution
+### Setup driver for local execution

-Open the `com.the99tests.photon.tests.WorkflowTest` class in this project, and find the first TODO comment titled `Local/Test playground setup`
+Open the `com.the99tests.photon.tests.WorkflowTest` class in this project

-Setup your driver as per your needs.

-Set the `driver` variable to your driver(this variable will be accessible in all your tests)

-Register the driver with

-    PhotonSession.setupLocalSession(driver)
+Customize the `setupLocalWebDriver` method to setup and return a valid local web driver setup.

+Note that this method should initialize a local variable and return it.

-## Write tests
+## Step 3: Write Tests that generate checkpoints

-Find the second TODO in `WorklowTest.java` titled `Write your tests here`
+### Driver and session access

+The web driver can be accessed in your tests via the `driver` variable.

+The test session functionality for generating checkpoints can be accessed via the `session` variable.

+### Writing tests and generating checkpoints

+Write your code in the `Tests` block in `WorkflowTest`

 Visit the workflow tab on the 99tests platform for reference.